matenji/thalamus-labs/README.md

-# Foundation for Sites Template

-**Please open all issues with this template on the main [Foundation for Sites](https://github.com/zurb/foundation-sites/issues) repo.**

-This is the basic starter project for [Foundation for Sites 6](http://foundation.zurb.com/sites).
-It includes a Sass compiler and a starter HTML file for you.
+# Thalamus Labs Website

+This is the Thalamus Labs file repo to continue developing the website on your local system.

 ## Installation